sammorris81/SpatialCorrelation.jl/README.md

 - `ϕ`: is the spatial range

 This function returns `Σ`, a Matérn covariance matrix.
 To modify `Σ` in place, use `matern!(Σ, d, σ², ν, ϕ)`.

+## Generate a spherical covariance matrix

+To generate a spherical covariance matrix, use the function `spherical(d, σ², ϕ)` where
+- `d`: is a matrix of distances
+- `σ²`: is the partial sill
+- `ϕ`: is the spatial range.

+This function will return `Σ`, a spherical covariance matrix.
+To modify `Σ` in place, use `spherical!(Σ, d, σ², ϕ)`.